Enhancing Recursive Function Efficiency with Memoization

 }

-However, since additional memory is required to store the calculation results, attention must be paid to memory usage when employing memoization.
+However, since additional memory is required to store the calculation results, It's important to consider memory usage when applying memoization.

 Want to learn more?